ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x30`: Failed to send the [`SERVICE_CONN_REQUEST`](signals.md#0x2a-service_conn_request) due to a [double handler fault](signals.md#0x01-handler_fault)
 - `0x31`: Service rejected the connection request

-**Description:**

-Ask a service to etablish connection.
-The current process is called the service's _client_.

-**NOTE:** When this signal is sent, the service's answer will be waited, so the instructions following the sending of this signal may not be ran until several seconds in the worst scenario.

 ## `0x2B` END_SERVICE_CONN

+Tell a service to properly close the connection.
+The associated [pipe](ipc.md#pipes) SC and RC channels will immediatly be closed.

 **Arguments:**